ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

 The `mqtt:Client` allows applications to publish messages to a MQTT broker.
 A connection with the MQTT broker can be established insecurely or securely.
 ### 3.1.
 Configurations
-* When initializing the client, following configurations can be provided.
+* When initializing the client, the following configurations can be provided.
 ```ballerina
 public type ClientConfiguration record {|
     # The related connection configuration